 The Everest Consortium Agreement enables students to attend a limited number of classes (a maximum of 49% of credit hours) at an Everest campus location other than their home campus.
 In addition, students nearing completion of their program of study may finish their degree at another Everest campus location through the Consortium Agreement (a minimum of 51% of credit hours must be completed at the Home campus).
-Complete details on the Everest Consortium Agreement are available in the Academic Dean's/Director of Education's office.
+Complete details on the Everest Consortium Agreement are available in the Campus Director or Academic Dean's office.